 Pumpkin Coconut Flan Recipe Notes

 Here are some tips in addition to the recipe to create the best Pumpkin dessert you have ever had.
-I have to say my toddler was so impatient while I was taking picture of the flan that she kept trying to grab a piece in between set ups:)).
+Last year, my toddler was so impatient while I was taking pictures of the flan that she kept trying to grab a piece in between set ups:)).

 - Baking time might vary slightly.
 I have made this flan countless times and I’ve noticed that factors like oven and eggs tend to make a difference on how long I have to bake.